kensanata/phoebe/README.md

 To be sure, it doesn't check anything else!
 It doesn't check whether the client certificate has expired, for example.

-You could, for example, install Gemini Wiki, use the code above for your config file, and replace the fingerprint with the fingerprint of your own client certificate.
+You could, for example, install Phoebe, use the code above for your config file, and replace the fingerprint with the fingerprint of your own client certificate.
 The `Makefile` allows you to easily create such a certificate: